jevgenik/manuals/source/files/software/ai/model.rst

 `Source <https://www.hopsworks.ai/dictionary/model-architecture>`_

-**Some popular model architectures:**
+**Some popular models and model architectures:**

-* VGG-16 is a convolutional neural network (CNN) architecture that was used to win the 2014 ImageNet competition.
+* *VGG-16* is a convolutional neural network (CNN) architecture that was used to win the 2014 ImageNet competition.
   It is considered to be one of the excellent vision model architectures till date.

-* YOLOv3 (You Only Look Once) is a state-of-the-art, real-time object detection system that is extremely fast and accurate.
+* *YOLOv3 (You Only Look Once)* is a state-of-the-art, real-time object detection system that is extremely fast and accurate.
 It is a single-stage object detection model that goes straight from image pixels to bounding box coordinates and class probabilities in one pass.

-* MobileNetV2 is a convolutional neural network that is 53 layers deep.
+* *MobileNetV2* is a convolutional neural network that is 53 layers deep.
 It is a very efficient model and is designed for mobile and embedded vision applications.

+* *Depth Anything* is trained on 1.5M labeled images and 62M+ unlabeled images jointly, providing the most capable Monocular Depth Estimation (MDE) foundation models

 Large Language Models (LLMs)